Get an annual AARP membership for only $12. Limited time offer.

 • What is the average length of stay in assisted living?

+According to the National Center for Assisted Living5, the average length of stay in assisted living is 22 months.
 Assisted living communities are designed for long-term living.
-You may find that some communities offer a trial period of 30 to 90 days to see if it is a good fit or if something is needed short term, but the majority of seniors make their selected assisted living community a long-term home.
+Some communities offer a trial period of 30 to 90 days to see if it is a good fit or if something is needed short-term.
+However, most seniors make their selected assisted living community a long-term home.
 Some older adults may move to a nursing home or facility with a higher level of care as their needs and health change over time.

 • Can you leave assisted living?

-Policies and procedures vary among assisted living communities when it comes to residents leaving the building.
-In most cases, assisted living communities allow residents to come and go as they please, as long as they sign out.
-In an emergency situation such as a fire, the assisted living community needs to know who is in the building and who is not.
+Policies and procedures vary among assisted living communities for residents leaving the building.
+Assisted living communities typically allow residents to come and go as they please as long as they sign out.
+In an emergency, such as a fire, the assisted living community must know who is and isn’t in the building.
 Signing out helps the assisted living communities keep residents safe and accounted for.

 • Can assisted living kick you out?

-While the Nursing Home Reform Act6 has laws in place to protect older folks from nursing home evictions, these do not apply to assisted living communities.
-Rather, there are state-specific laws in place that protect seniors from being unjustly evicted from their assisted living facility.
+While the Nursing Home Reform has laws in place to protect older folks from nursing home evictions, these do not apply to assisted living communities.
+State-specific laws protect seniors from being unjustly evicted from their assisted living facility.
 However, there are a few justifiable reasons why you or your loved ones may be asked to leave an assisted living community, including:

 • Not paying for care expenses